 You likely eat grains every day—cereal, a sandwich, pasta, or your favorite rice dish.
 Whole grains are vital to a healthful diet.
 In addition to fiber, whole grains offer other slow-releasing carbohydrates, antioxidants, vitamins, and minerals, all of which are needed for good health.
-Maybe you are on a diet and have been told to limit or restrict your carbohydrate intake.
+Maybe you are on a lower-calorie diet and have been told to limit or restrict your carbohydrate intake.
 How much is too much and which carbohydrates are better for you?
 Can you promote a healthy weight with a balanced intake of whole grains?
 Before we answer these questions, let’s examine in brief the history of grain.

 In ancient times whole grains were cracked open using quern stones that required hours of hand labor.
 As technology slowly advanced, the quern stone was modified into the millstone.
 It wasn’t until the advent of water wheels that human labor to produce grains was reduced.
 About 2,500 years ago the Romans started milling flour by turning one millstone wheel against another that did not move.
 The turning was done by animals, slaves, and later by waterwheels.
 The process of milling breaks the hard outer bran coat of the wheat seeds.
 The bran and germ, which contain the majority of fiber, vitamins, and minerals, are removed by sifting.
 In the earliest days, the whitest flour was chosen to make bread for the wealthy, and the coarsest was given to the poor.
 One’s economic status was depicted by the color of the bread they ate.
 Wheat was the grain of choice for many cultures, as it not only produced white flour but also contained gluten which gives wheat bread its elasticity and lightness in texture.
 The word “flour” comes from a French word meaning “blossom” and is metaphoric for the finest part of the meal.
 Bakers highly prized their art and it was kept from the masses.
 In fact, the baker’s mark was one of the first trademarks.